p-rajane/camunda-self-managed-localhost/README.md

-# Camunda 8 - Self Managed on localhost
+### Camunda 8 - Self Managed on localhost

-This is Camunda 8 Spring Boot application demonstrated the step by step guide to create, run Camunda 8 spring boot integrated application, to host as a self managed on localhost
+Camunda 8 provides two ways to host your application on zeebe server, using **SaaS** (camunda zeebe server) or **Self managed** hosting using any cloud, within kubernetes or other containerization framework.
+Out of which for the begginners, it always good to try it out on local machine, get hands dirty in trial and error and move to production ready suit afterwords.

+This application demonstrate how to setup the camunda 8 on local, integrate as a spring boot application and run the camunda 8 spring boot application on localhost.

+These commands are windows OS specific and alternative OS commands can be found in relavant documents.

-## Prerequisites
+### Prerequisites
 - [JDK 21+](https://www.oracle.com/in/java/technologies/downloads/)
 - [Desktop Modeler](https://docs.camunda.io/docs/components/modeler/desktop-modeler/)
 - [Camunda 8 Run](https://downloads.camunda.cloud/release/camunda/c8run/8.7/)

 Once all above software/packages installed, follow below steps,

-### 1. Run Camunda 8 on local
+### 1. Run Camunda 8 on local machine

 Go to Camunda 8 Run folder and execute below command from command prompt
 ```bash